EricssonResearch/dnt/miki/doc/inispec.md

 ### actions

 This line specifies the processing actions that must be run on the received packet that matches the corresponding *packet* line.
-The actions in the list are separated by semicolons (;).
+The actions in the list are separated by commas (,).

 The actions are the following:

-* `add {before|after} header newheader fieldname=fieldvalue` adds a new header of type `newheader` with the given field values at the given position
+* `{before|after} header add newheader fieldname=fieldvalue` adds a new header of type `newheader` with the given field values at the given position
 * `del header` removes the given header from the packet
 * `edit header.fieldname=newvalue` changes the given field of the given header, multiple fields can be edited at once, separated by space, can edit headers created by `add`, can edit multiple headers TODO lhs=rhs
 * `send iface` sends out the packet on the given interface from the *interfaces* list